 Higher percentage of solids by volume will translate into a thicker and stronger paint film, greater hiding ability and better protection of the painted surface.
 Lower grade latex paints will typically contain about 20-30% solids by volume and 70-80% water, while higher quality latex paints will generally be 35-50% solids.

 This ingredient gives white or light-colored paint its ability to cover darker colored surfaces in less number of coats.
 Higher quality white latex paint will usually contain 20-25% of titanium dioxide.
 Lower quality paints will contain more extenders than higher grade paints.
 Because of this, they will have less hiding power, even though their solid content may be high.

 Yes, higher quality paint will typically cost more.
 On the other hand, the lesser cost, lower quality paint may not be a bargain at all, particularly if its service life is much less that of a higher quality and more expensive paint.

-However, it is important to note that higher priced paint is not a guarantee of higher quality.
-Sometimes the higher price will simply represent higher marketing and transportation costs.
-So, as with anything else, there is no substitute for understanding!
+However, it is important to note that higher priced paint is not necessarily a guarantee of higher quality.
+Sometimes the higher price will simply reflect higher marketing and transportation costs.
+So, as with anything else, there is no substitute for understanding what makes the difference.